 Yesterday I attended GPLv3 conference at IIM Bangalore, which is the fourth international conference.
 It is a great news to fellow Indian's that India is catching up in pace with the Free Software philosophy.
 I make the above statement because, some time back when I saw a movie named "The Code" in that one of the press person from India asked a question about "Involvement of developers in India for free software development" to Linus Torvalds.
 His reply was "Not much contrbution from Indians".
 But today I would rather say that Indians have convinced the Free Software community to make them understand that Indians are really contributing a _lot_ to this community.
-Though it is bad to introduce Linus Torvalds when I want to explain about GPLv3, this was the first thing came into my mind when I heard that 4th International Conference of GPLv3 is gonna be hosted in India.
+Though it is bad to introduce Linus Torvalds when I want to explain about GPLv3,

 Being a Free software geek/enthusiast/et.al., I felt really great to hear Free Software philosophy from the man who gave the philosophy.